 **We carry around a lot of stress and our bodies respond by breaking down under the weight of the clutter

-**We miss out on important relationships
+**We miss out on essential relationships

 **We are unhappy, depressed and don’t know where to turn

 Life is in constant change yet as we journey we start to collect and hold on to people, places, things, and are reluctant to release this stuff.
-Under the guise of security, we hold on to our things, thoughts and emotions.
+Under the guise of security, we hold on to our things, thoughts, and emotions.
 We attach who we are by this stuff.

 What can we do?